Skip to main content

 • No third-party integrations (Google Calendar, Slack, etc.)

-Best for: Small businesses that want creative event ideas and an all-in-one planning tool — especially if you don't have a dedicated event planner on staff.
+Best for: Small businesses that want creative event ideas and an all-in-one planning tool -- especially if you do not have a dedicated event planner on staff.

 Eventbrite is the go-to platform for selling tickets and promoting public events.
 If your small business runs workshops, community meetups, or ticketed launch parties, Eventbrite's reach and built-in audience discovery tools are hard to beat.